 Reality: Installing window film may look relatively easy but there are many circumstances that could lead to an unprofessional installation.
 It is very easy for the film to become contaminated with dirt, dust or hair, thus ruining the film and creating dissatisfaction.
 A professional installer is experienced with proper preparation and application techniques to prevent contamination or other problems with the film, and ensure a quality installation.

-3.Care & Maintenance
+3.Care and Maintenance

 Once window film has been installed, it is very common to see a slight haziness and/or small water pockets.
 This is a normal part of the adhesive bonding process called "curing".
 Depending on the film type and weather conditions, it may take up to 30 days for the film to be fully cured.
 The curing process is slow because the remaining water used in installation must evaporate through the film.
 Sputtered and heavy security films take the longest to dry and will take longer for any hazy appearance to disappear.